J. T. Snow: San Francisco Giants (2008) and retirement

 In 28 postseason games, Snow batted .327 (32-for-98) with 11 runs, 3 home runs and 15 RBI.

 Coaching career

 On January 18, 2024, Snow was announced as the first base coach and bench coach for the Oakland Ballers of the Pioneer League during their inaugural season.

-On November 13, 2025, Snow was named the manager of the newly formed Modesto Glow Riders of the Pioneer League.
+On November 13, 2025, Snow was named the manager of the newly formed Modesto Roadsters of the Pioneer League.

 Personal life

 Snow lives in Northern California with his wife Gina.